onflow/flip-fest/resources/pr-template.md

 # Description

 - Provide a summary of the work completed in this PR.
     - List of requirements that are being submitted.

 # Submission Links & Documents

-- Include all link to PRs on other repos (if required), and clear as to what it does.
-Ensure you follow the PR guidelines on the other repos.
+- Include all links to PRs on other repositories (if required) and be clear as to what it does.
+Ensure you follow the PR guidelines on the other repositories.
   - Include or highlight any new updates made from a previous submission or milestone.

 # Requirements Check

 - Have have you met the milestone requirements?
 - Have you included tests (if applicable)?
 - Have you met the contribution guidelines of the repos you have submitted code to (if applicable)?